-63 PACE, Ethnic profiling in Europe: a matter of great concern, para.
-4 of resolution: "Ethnic profiling can have a negative impact on both the persons being checked and society at large.
-It contributes to promoting a distorted view and to stigmatising parts of the population.
+64 PACE Resolution, para.
+4: "Ethnic profiling can have a negative impact on both the people being stopped and society at large.
+It promotes a distorted view of, and stigmatizes, parts of the population.
 It can also reflect deeply rooted racism."
 CERD, General Recommendation No. 36, para.
 26: "Racial profiling has negative and cumulative effects on the attitudes and wellbeing of individuals and communities, taking into account that a person may be regularly subjected to racial profiling in his or her daily life."
 See also OSJI and Rights International Spain, Under Suspicion, The Impact of Discriminatory Policing in Spain, September 2019.

-64 Supreme Court of Canada, Rv.Le, Judgment of 31 May 2019, at para.
-95. See also Abigail A. Sewell and Kevin A. Jefferson, "Collateral Damage: the Health Effects of Invasive Police Encounters in New York Citv."
-J Urban Health.
-2016 Apr: 93(Suppl 1): pp.42-67. noting minorities who live in neighborhoods with a wider ethno racial disparity in police behavior have poorer health outcomes in most respects.
-See contrast with the situation described in Colon v the Netherlands, Judgment of 15 May 2012, para.
+65 Supreme Court of Canada, Rv.
+Le, Judgment of 31 May 2019, at para.
+95. See also Abigail A. Sewell and Kevin A. Jefferson, "Collateral Damage: the Health Effects of Invasive Police Encounters in New York City," J Urban Health.
+2016 Apr; 93(Suppl 1): pp.42-67, noting minorities who live in neighborhoods with a wider ethno racial disparity in police behavior have poorer health outcomes in most respects.
+See contrast with the situation described in Colon v. the Netherlands, Judgment of 15 May 2012, para.
 95, referring to a potentially "unpleasant" and "inconvenient" experience (albeit "at the very least") found by this Court to be outweighed by the effectiveness of "preventative" searches carried out under a specific legal framework.
 See above on effectiveness.

-65 OSJI, Equality Under Pressure : the Impact of Ethnic Profiling in the Netherlands, November 2013; Open Society Justice Initiative, Equality Betrayed: the Impact of Ethnic Profiling in France, September 2013; Center for Constitutional Rights, Stop and Frisk: the Human Impact, July 2012; Emmanuel Blanchard, "Des cérémonies de degradation," January 2017, available at: http://lmsi.net/Desceremonies-de-degradation; Fabien Jobard and René Levy, "Police, justice et discriminations raciales en France:état des saviors", in Commission Nationale Consultative des Droits de l'Homme, La lutte contre le racism, l'antisémitisme et la xénophobie année 2010, 2011, p.184.
+66 OSJI, Equality Under Pressure: the Impact of Ethnic Profiling in the Netherlands, November 2013; Open Society Justice Initiative, Equality Betrayed: the Impact of Ethnic Profiling in France, September 2013; Center for Constitutional Rights, Stop and Frisk: the Human Impact, July 2012; Emmanuel Blanchard, "Des cérémonies de degradation," January 2017, available at: http://lmsi.net/Desceremonies-de-degradation; Fabien Jobard and René Levy, "Police, justice et discriminations raciales en France: état des saviors", in Commission Nationale Consultative des Droits de l'Homme, La lutte contre le racism, l'antisémitisme et la xénophobie année 2010, 2011, p.184.

-66 Gillan at para.
+67 Gillan at para.
 63, also distinguishing searches in airports or public buildings, as they could be done "anywhere and at any time, without notice and without any choice as to whether or not to submit to a search."

-67 East African Asians v the UK, European Commission of Human Rights, Report adopted by Commission on 14 December 1973, para.
+68 East African Asians v. the UK, European Commission of Human Rights, Report adopted by Commission on 14 December 1973, para.
 207.

-68 French National Consultative Commission for Human Rights, Opinion on the Prevention of Abusive And/Or Discriminatory Identity Check Practices, 8 November 2016, pp. 6-7.
+69 French National Consultative Commission for Human Rights, Opinion on the Prevention of Abusive And/Or Discriminatory Identity Check Practices, 8 November 2016, pp. 6-7.

-enforcement officials; e) underreporting of acts of racial discrimination and hate crimes and f) the handing down by the courts of harsher sentences against targeted communities, among others."69 "The low positive result rate from random police stops means that the vast majority of the people being stopped have done nothing wrong.
-That undermines public trust in the police, ties up police resources and erodes the perception of police legitimacy."70 Unchecked and widespread profiling has also contributed directly to civil unrest.71 It also contributes to racist hatred.72
+handing down by the courts of harsher sentences against targeted communities, among others."70 "The low positive result rate from random police stops means that the vast majority of the people being stopped have done nothing wrong.
+That undermines public trust in the police, ties up police resources and erodes the perception of police legitimacy."71 Unchecked and widespread profiling has also contributed directly to civil unrest.72 It also contributes to racist hatred.73